How REDs Recovery Quietly Prepared Me for Motherhood

 In REDs recovery, you can eat all the extra snacks and still wait months for your period to return.

-In motherhood, you can spend an hour loving making veg-packed falafels, only to watch your toddler toss them down to the dog.
+In motherhood, you can spend an hour making veg-packed falafels, only to watch your toddler toss them to the dog.
 No applause.
 No gold star.
-But in both cases, the magic shows up later.
-Nourish the body (or nourish the child) and the results come, just not on your timeline.
-And yes, it’s still worth it IMO.
-Every snack.
-Every falafel.
-Every messy, unglamorous bit of it.
+But in both cases, the magic shows up eventually.
+Nourish the body (or the child) and the results come, just not on your timeline.
+And yes, it’s still worth it IMO!

 Redefining Identity Beyond Achievement

 As an athlete my self-worth hinged upon my splits, my self-discipline, and how “in control” I was over my nutrition and training.
-Recovery blew that identity wide open, and thought me how identity isn’t fixed through achievement, so I didn’t spiral about “losing myself” when a tiny human arrived.
-I’d already practised the art of self-compassion and other such important things that weren’t in my orbit as an athlete.
-So when it came to motherhood, I was prepared.
+Recovery blew that wide open, and taught me how identity isn’t fixed through achievement.
+And, because I’d already practised the art of self-compassion and other such important things that weren’t in my orbit as an athlete, when it came to motherhood, I was prepared (as prepared as one can be...).

 Asking for help

 REDs recovery is rarely a solo journey.
 At some point, you have to admit you need support.
-Recovery taught me to reach out (eventually) and drop the shame around struggling.
+REDs recovery helped me see how essential it is to go through the highs and lows with others - people who “get it” and can help you drop the shame around struggling.
 That practice made postpartum kinder and more connected with others.

 Final thoughts…